DeafblindEngineer/tinco-project/README.md

 ### What is the project about?

-The Tinco Project is my research and investigations down at the metal.
+The Tinco Project is my research down at the metal.
 My primarily programming languages are Assembly, C, C++, and Rust, but I am also curious about and experimenting with HareLang, and ZigLang.
 This project focuses on low-level system programming and hardware driver development.

 ### Behind the codename

 I have been an enormous fan of the epic high-fantasy novels "The Hobbit" and "Lord of the Rings" by the English author and scholar J. R. R. Tolkien ever since I read the books as a child.
 Later in life when I read Tolkien's legendarium mythopoeic writings that formed the background to his novels, I began to name my projects after the characters, objects, and geographical names of middle-earth.
 The word "tinco" is a noun and means "metal" in Quenya, an elvish language spoken by the non-Telerin Elves who reached Valinor.
-I thought "tinco" would be apt codename for this project since it is about my research and investigations down at the metal.
+I thought "tinco" would be apt codename for this project since it is about my research down at the metal.